When Do Payroll Funds Get Taken Out of a Small Business’s Bank Account?

 When Does my Payroll Specialist Process and Collect my Direct Deposit Funds?

-If you don’t have enough funds in your account to pay your employees, we will notify you on Thursday (one business day prior to the pay date).
-If this occurs, your payroll specialist will contact you, and, depending on your situation, there may be an option to re-debit (provided the funds are now available.)
+If you don’t have enough funds in your account, we notify you one business day before the pay date.
+Depending on your situation, there may be an option to re-debit if the funds are available.
 In certain situations, you may be required to do a wire transfer.

-Some banks now advertise that they can get employees their money up to two days early.
-This is simply referred to as “early direct deposit.”
+Some banks say that they can get your employees their money two days earlier.
+This is called “early direct deposit.”
 If your payroll specialist can accommodate this, your direct deposit funds are released early.
 Be sure to keep this in mind if you’re considering this option!

 When Does my Payroll Specialist Collect my Payroll Taxes?